 My undergraduate degree was in History at University College London; I wrote a DPhil entitled 'Civic Obligation and Individual Liberty in Ancient Athens' at Wadham College, Oxford.
 For two years before coming to Manchester I was Walsh Family Lecturer in Ancient History at Trinity College, University of Dublin.

-I am a supporter of the teaching of ancient history at all levels and am currently Chair of the Classical Association Teaching Board; I organise regular INSET days for teachers of Ancient History and Classical Civilisation in schools and colleges.
+I am a supporter of the teaching of ancient history at all levels and was from 2016 to 2020 Chair of the Classical Association Teaching Board in which capacity I organised regular INSET days for teachers of Ancient History and Classical Civilisation in schools and colleges.

-I have published on Athenian politics and political history, Greek epigraphical habits, Greek historiography, and the reception of ancient Greece in modern historiography.
-I am currently engaged in two separate book-length projects on fourth-century Athenian decrees in the literary record and on the deployment of inscriptions in ancient Greek literary texts.
-Recently-published articles include a study of George Grote's use of analogy in his History of Greece, a study of the early modern study of Greek epigraphy, an exploration of the reception of the Parian Marble, an analysis of fourth-century Athenian perceptions of honorific decrees and assessments of the use of inscriptions by Aeneas Tacticus and Diodorus Siculus.
-Forthcoming articles include a study of the modern history of Greek epigraphy, and an assessment of the epigraphical culture of Hellenistic Erythrai.
+I have published on Athenian politics and political history, Greek epigraphy, Greek historiography (as a co-editor of Brill's New Jacoby), and the reception of ancient Greece in modern historiography.
+In 2020 I published a two-volume book on fourth-century Athenian decrees.
+Recently-published articles include a study of George Grote's use of analogy in his History of Greece, a study of the early modern study of Greek epigraphy, an exploration of the reception of the Parian Marble, assessments of the use of inscriptions by Aeneas Tacticus and Diodorus Siculus and a study of the epigraphical culture of Hellenistic Erythrai.
+I am Co-Editor on an AHRC-sponsored project which publishes ancient Athenian inscriptions in UK collections.

 I am happy to supervise doctoral projects in any of my areas of research interest.